7 Creative Gym Marketing Ideas you Shouldn’t Miss to Attract New Customers in 2022

 The after-process of redeeming the referral through these channels should be made as easy as possible.
 This would make them put more effort into referring to more friends and family.

 Creating a referral program isn’t complex at all.
 Here is a summary of everything we have discussed regarding referrals.
 One, decide on an incentive and reward them accordingly.
 Two, choose a suitable channel to inform your members.
-Three, make it simple for your members to redeem their reward.
+Three, make it simple for your members to redeem their rewards.
 Lastly, to maximize the output from referrals you must promote this program on your social media handles and website.

 5. Provide them with attractive offers and discounts